9-1-1 Services for Traditional Wireline, VoIP and Wireless Phone Services

 Text with 9-1-1 Service for Canadians with hearing or speech impairments (T911)

 In certain areas, text message access to 9-1-1 services is now available for hearing or speech impaired Canadians.

-Telephone and wireless companies are required to have made the upgrades necessary to support Text with 9-1-1 service by January 2014.
-However, some 9-1-1 call centres require additional time to make changes in their systems to support the Text with 9-1-1 service.
-9-1-1 call centres are operated by municipal and provincial governments.
+Telephone and wireless companies have made the upgrades needed to support Text with 9-1-1 service.
+It is now up to 9-1-1 call centers to implement certain changes to their systems and make this service available.
+9-1-1 call centers are operated by municipal and provincial/territorial governments.